 Bonaparte Creek flows out of Bonaparte Lake, near Wauconda, WA, and enters the Okanogan River at RKM 91.
-The Bonaparte Creek watershed has a drainage area of 396 km2; discharge ranges from 1 cfs during low flow conditions and may reach 20 to over 40 cfs during peak runoff.
+The Bonaparte Creek watershed has a drainage area of 396 km2; discharge ranges from 1 cfs during low flow conditions and usually reach 20 - 40 cfs during peak runoff.
 During summer base flow, wetted widths range from 1.5 m to 3 m.
-The total stream kilometers available to anadromous fish is short, totaling only 1.6 km below a natural falls.
-Only two redd surveys could be completed in the creek before turbid water obscured observations through the remainder of May.
-The positions of six redds were recorded (Figure 20).
+The total stream kilometers available to anadromous fish is only 1.6 km below a natural falls.
+In 2017, flows exceeded 100 cfs.
+No redd surveys could be conducted during steelhead spawning.

 A PIT tag interrogation site (BON) is located just upstream from the confluence with the Okanogan River.
-Based on tag detection, an estimated 75 hatchery and 34 natural origin steelhead spawned in Bonaparte Creek in 2016.
-Steelhead surveys have occurred on Bonaparte Creek since 2005; the average number of spawners annually is 100.
+Based on tag detection, an estimated 38 hatchery and 5 natural origin steelhead spawned in Bonaparte Creek in 2017.
+Steelhead surveys have occurred on Bonaparte Creek since 2005.
+The average spawner escapement from the past 12 years (2005-2016) was 100 per year.